cdown/chrisdown.name/source/_posts/2013-07-05-setting-up-local-github-mirror-with-cgit-git-daemon.md

 title: Setting up a local GitHub mirror with cgit, gh-mirror, and git daemon
 ---

-I just finished setting up [a local GitHub mirror][local-git] so that I can have a local copy of my GitHub repositories on this server at all times.
+I just finished setting up a local GitHub mirror so that I can have a local copy of my GitHub repositories on this server at all times.
 I figured since I have them here, I might as well also make them available to the public on this server.
 This post covers setting up the mirroring (using [gh-mirror][gh-mirror]), a web interface (using [cgit][cgit] through [nginx][nginx]), and a clone interface (using [git-daemon][git-daemon]).